Get insider access

 Logitech G335

-The Logitech G335 are better than the Razer BlackShark V2 X. The Logitech are comfier, better-built, deliver audio more consistently, and have a less dark sound profile.
+The Logitech G335 are better than the Razer BlackShark V2 X. The Logitech are comfier, are better built, deliver audio more consistently, and have a less dark sound profile.
 Meanwhile, the Razer have a more stable fit, block out more ambient noise, offer superior overall mic performance, and are compatible with a virtual soundstage feature for 7.1 surround sound, though it should be noted that we don't currently test this function and that the software needed to enable it needs to be downloaded separately.

 Razer Kraken Tournament Edition